 Congrats to Jeff for successfully defending his Masters!

-Aquatic Ecology Lab recruiting a PhD and an REU student to study ecological connectivity in freshwater lakes and ponds.
-Click on links for postings.
+Aquatic Ecology Lab recruiting a PhD student to study ecological connectivity in freshwater lakes and ponds.
+Click on link for posting.

 Jeff describes his research in a great video.